PepsRyuu/nollup/API.md

 ```
 file, // This is what the entry point will be called when generating.
 format, // Format is always 'iife'.
 No support for other formats.
+globals, // Remap global inputs to their window variables.
 ```

 ### Methods